-The company and group have obligations in a combination of US dollars and pound sterling at fixed and variable interest rates.
-As a result the group is exposed to variability in its cash flows and earnings resulting from changes in foreign currency exchange rates and interest rates.
+The company and group have obligations in a combination of U.S. dollars and pound sterling at fixed and variable interest rates.
+As a result the group is exposed to variability in its cash flows and earnings resulting from changes in foreign currency exchange rates and interest rates

 The group's objective in managing its exposure to interest rates and foreign currency exchange rates is to decrease the volatility of its earnings and cash flows caused by changes in the underlying rates.
 The group has established policies and procedures to govern these exposures and has entered into derivative financial instruments including interest rate swaps, cross-currency interest rate swaps and foreign currency forward rate contracts.
-Subsidiaries of Virgin Media Finance PLC hold financial instruments which hedge the foreign currency risk of debt issued by its ultimate parent company Virgin Media Inc. It is the group's policy not to enter into derivative financial instruments for speculative trading purposes, nor to enter into derivative financial instruments with a level of complexity or with a risk that is greater than the exposure to be managed.
+Subsidiaries of Virgin Media Finance PLC hold financial instruments which hedge the foreign currency risk of debt issued by its ultimate parent company Virgin Media Inc. It is the group's policy not to enter into derivative financial instruments with a level of complexity or with a risk that is greater than the exposure to be managed.
 The amounts below include amounts relating to short term as well as long term payables.

-The group applied hedge accounting to certain of its derivative instruments prior to the LG/VM Transaction, and subsequent to the LG/VM Transaction has elected not to designate derivative instruments as accounting hedges, although these remain economic hedges.
+The group applied hedge accounting to certain of its derivative instruments prior to the LG/VM Transaction, and subsequent to the LG/VM Transaction has elected not to designate derivative instruments as accounting hedges, although these remain economic hedges

-The fair values of derivative financial instruments recorded in the Group Balance Sheet are shown in notes 13 (Financial assets) and 18 (Financial habilities)
+The fair values of derivative financial instruments recorded in the Group Balance Sheet are shown in notes 13 (Financial assets) and 18 (Financial liabilities)